-0xygen.
-The actual oxygen usage was lower than the preflight predictions because the oxygen leak rate from the cabin was less than the specification value.
+The actual oxygen usage was lower than the preflight predictions because oxygen leak rate from the cabin was less than the specification value.
 The actual rate was 0.05 lb/hr, as compared with the specification rate of 0.2 lb/hr.
-In table 9-XVI, the actual quantities loaded and consumed are based on telemetered data.
+In the following table, the actual quantities loaded and consumed are based on telemetered data.